 7. Sadio Mané (Liverpool)

-Mané was the least celebrated member of Liverpool’s front three last season, despite scoring 20 times in all competitions to help Jurgen Klopp’s side secure a top-four finish and a place in the Champions League final.
+Mané was the least celebrated member of Liverpool’s front three in 2017/18, despite scoring 20 times in all competitions to help Jurgen Klopp’s side secure a top-four finish and a place in the Champions League final.

-The Senegal international has taken centre stage this term, though; he’s beaten last season’s goal tally and has been the Reds’ chief attacking threat since the turn of the year.
-Quick, clever and capable of excelling anywhere across the forward line, it’s no surprise to see Mané being linked with a summer switch to Real Madrid.
+The Senegal international has taken centre stage last term, though; he notched 22 goals in the Premier League alone - no one managed more - and was the Reds’ chief attacking threat since the turn of the year.
+Quick, clever and capable of excelling anywhere across the forward line, Mané is now one of the world's top forwards.

 6. Mohamed Salah (Liverpool)